tfausak/tfausak.github.io/_drafts/executable-documentation.md

 found.

 From what I can tell, [rubydoctest][5] is the de facto standard.
-It doesn't appear to be actively maintained.
-And it has a couple glaring omissions, like [ellipsis wildcards][6] and [expected exceptions][7].
+It doesn't appear to be actively maintained, and it has a couple glaring omissions, like [ellipsis wildcards][6] and [expected exceptions][7].
 I considered forking it to fix these issues, but ultimately decided to create my own gem instead.